cskeeters/glog/README.md

     $ python setup.py install --home=~

-This will install rst2pdf with it's dependencies which include
+This will install rst2pdf with its dependencies which include:

  * pdfrw 0.1
  * reportlab 2.6